eToro expands into NFTs with launch of eToro.art, dedicated to supporting NFT collections and emerging creators

 In addition, eToro plans to support up and coming creators and brands on new NFT projects. eToro plans to commit $10 million in emerging projects, and act as a strategic partner to support bringing new emerging projects to market in 2022.
 Projects that partner with eToro will receive a range of support and services that help them bring their NFT project from concept to market.
 This will include a range of financial, technical support, marketing and community support.
 To participate in the program, creators will need to complete the intake application on eToro.art.

-Guy Hirsch, Managing Director, Global NFTs at eToro said "NFTs converge culture, technology, and investing.
+Guy Hirsch, Managing Director, eToro Art said "NFTs converge culture, technology, and investing.
 As the leading social investing platform, eToro is well positioned to lead this space, and eToro.art will bring creators and investors together through technology, uniting communities around art.
 We are excited to provide our support to a wide range of NFTs projects which reflect the diversity, creativity and positive social impact of the communities of art enthusiasts that they represent."

 eToro will debut the collection at the Bass Contemporary Art Museum in Miami this week, in a private event focused on the future of culture.